Sport in Switzerland: Ice hockey

 Most Swiss people follow ice hockey and support one of the 14 teams of the National League which, as of 2023, is the most-attended European ice hockey league.

 In April–May 2009, Switzerland hosted the Ice Hockey World Championships for the 10th time.
 The Swiss national ice hockey team's latest achievements are three silver medals at the 2013 World Ice Hockey Championships, 2018 World Ice Hockey Championships and 2024 World Ice Hockey Championships.
 The "Nati" is currently ranked 5th in the IIHF World Ranking.

 Football

 Like many other Europeans, most Swiss are fans of association football and the national team or 'Nati' is widely supported.
-The national team has previously participated at twelve different FIFA World Cups (last in 2022) and five different UEFA European Championships (last in 2021 and as co-host with Austria in 2008.
-Also 1996, 2004 and 2016).
+The national team has previously participated at thirteen different FIFA World Cups (last in 2026) and six different UEFA European Championships (last in 2024 and including as co-host with Austria in 2008).

 At club level Grasshopper Club Zürich holds the records for winning the most national championship titles (27) and the most Swiss Cup trophies (19).
-More recently FC Basel enjoyed great success on a national (winning 11 championship titles from 2003 to 2017) and international level (qualifying 8 times for the UEFA Champions League Group stage.
-The first appearance was in 2002).
+More recently FC Basel enjoyed great success on a national (winning 11 championship titles from 2003 to 2017) and international level (qualifying eight times for the UEFA Champions League group stage; their first appearance was in 2002).